awslabs/assisted-log-enabler-for-aws/README.md

 python3 assisted_log_enabler.py --mode cleanup --single_r53querylogs
 ```

+## Additional Tools
+For analysing logs created by Assisted Log Enabler for AWS, consider taking a look at the AWS Security Analytics Bootstrap, a tool that provides an Amazon Athena analysis environment that's quick to deploy, ready to use, and easy to maintain.
+[Link](https://github.com/awslabs/aws-security-analytics-bootstrap)

 ## Costs
 For answers to cost-related questions involved with this solution, refer to the following links: